 Export data to Excel

-Cell format when data is exported from Customer Engagement to Excel
+Cell format when data is exported from Customer Engagement (on-premises) to Excel

 |Text, Ticker Symbol, Phone, Options set, and Look Up||Shows as Text and option set becomes drop-down list|

 |Email, URL||Shows as General|

 |Currency||Shows as Number and does not include “$” symbol|

 |Date only, Date and Time||Shows as Date only|

 |Calculated and Roll up fields||Editable in Excel but can’t be imported back to Customer Engagement (on-premises)|

 |Secured fields||Editable in Excel but can’t be imported back to Customer Engagement (on-premises)|